Electroplating

 silver-plated jewelry than solid items made from these heavy,

-protective outer later to a metal.
+protective outer later.
 For example, food containers are

 often tin plated to make them resistant to corrosion, while many